amozgovoy/tfassignment/README.md

 Once the test is completed, use `terraform destroy` to clean up the resources created.

 ### Ways to improve the code
-- Provided is a quick and dirty approach, ideally the instance creation should be done via loops, i.e. when we need more than one instance we don't have to create a separate entry for each new instance.
-Instead, put a desired number of instances to create

 - Use Data Source to utilize existing VPCs, subnets and internet gateways
 - The certified AMI images should be used, I used the community image because my temp AWS account role doesn't allow me to create a free subscription for AWS provided CentOS image

 ### My feedback
-- I think the test is fair enough considering the complexity
+- I think the test is ok considering the time/complexity involved.